 We have incurred net operating losses in the past.
-Although we did not experience such losses in fiscal year 2016 or 2017 and we have experienced significant growth in revenue, our revenue growth rate is likely to decline in the future as a result of a variety of factors.
-Our international expansion may cause our costs to increase in future periods as we continue to expend substantial financial resources to enter into those markets.
-Our costs may also increase due to our continued new product development and general administrative expenses, such as legal and accounting expenses related to being a public company.
+Although we have experienced significant growth in revenue, our revenue growth rate is likely to continue to decline in the future as a result of a variety of factors.
+Our international expansion and new product launches may cause our costs to increase in future periods as we continue to expend substantial financial resources to enter into those markets and promote the new products, as applicable.
+Our costs may also increase due to general administrative expenses, such as legal and accounting expenses related to being a public company.
 If we fail to increase our revenue or manage these additional costs, we may incur losses in the future.